Time to 'awaken women to football'

 'Desperately disappointing and sad'

-Prior to the new Scottish Women's Premier League season, Forfar Farmington withdrew from the league because of a lack of players and have been replaced with Partick Thistle.
+Prior to the new Scottish Women's Premier League season, Forfar Farmington withdrew from the league because of a lack of players and have been replaced by Partick Thistle.

 The amateur club were promoted to Scotland's top division in 2005, but they gave notice having "exhausted all options in regards to player recruitment".